I-Stem Advanced Technical Training Program

 I-Stem Advanced Technical Training program is a 16-week virtual accelerated and thorough computer science training program for those who already have basic programming skills such as through VisionAid's Python Programming Course or college computer science classes.
 The program attempts to prepare candidates for the software industry and covers solid software engineering principles and practices, data structures and algorithms.
 The program ends with an introduction to web development and machine learning-fields that are very sought after in today's corporate world.
 The hope is to arm students with an in-depth understanding of core computer science concepts so that they are able to compete for technical positions or are prepared to take other more advanced classes that may be of interest to them.
 To do this, the program has several components.

-- Career coaching and consulting: All students will receive individualized coaching to determine what skills they need to develop to be successful in the industry.
-Post this, an individualized plan will be developed to help these students achieve these objectives.
+- Career coaching and consulting: All students receive individualized coaching to determine what skills they need to develop to be successful in the industry.
+Post this, an individualized plan is developed to help these students achieve these objectives.

 - Training: the course content has been integrated with leading moocs.
-I-Stem will facilitate students to complete these courses by providing support, mentorship and a community of other students taking the same courses at the same time.
-The group will also provide supplementary material wherever these moocs are inaccessible.
-By completing these courses, students will be able to get certificates from some of the best universities and companies in the world such as Massachusetts Institute of Technology (MIT), Microsoft, among others at no cost to them contingent on getting at least a B grade in the course.
+I-Stem facilitates students to complete these courses by providing support, mentorship and a community of other students taking the same courses at the same time.
+The group also provides supplementary material wherever these moocs are inaccessible.
+By completing these courses, students get certificates from some of the best universities and companies in the world such as Massachusetts Institute of Technology (MIT), Microsoft, among others at no cost to them contingent on getting at least a B grade in the course.

-- Technical coach: Every two students will be assigned a coach who will either be a student at a top technical university or a professional in the tech industry.
-This coach will help these students understand the concepts presented in the moocs, answer any questions and provide guidance.
+- Technical coach: Every two students are assigned a coach who is either a student at a top technical university or a professional in the tech industry.
+This coach helps these students understand the concepts presented in the moocs, answers any questions and provides guidance.

-- Community mentorship: Students will be a part of the I-Stem community which is already 80 members strong.
-As part of the community, there will be several opportunities to network with other members, some of whom are successful professionals in the industry.
+- Community mentorship: Students join the I-Stem community which is already 90 members strong.
+As part of the community, there are several opportunities to network with other members, some of whom are successful professionals in the industry.

-- Interview preparation: I-Stem will provide an interview preparation package to help students prepare for technical interviews and will also conduct mock interviews to give them a feel for the actual interviews.
+- Interview preparation: I-Stem provides an interview preparation package to help students prepare for technical interviews and also conducts mock interviews to give them a feel for the actual interviews.

-- Connections with company partners: I-Stem working closely with several corporate partners, and while it is impossible to guarantee placement on the completion of the program, the group will strive to facilitate introductions.
+- Connections with company partners: I-Stem works closely with several corporate partners, and while it is impossible to guarantee placement on the completion of the program, the group strives to facilitate introductions.